 Here are some more ideas by Fiona Sandwich quilters:

 For the pillow to the left, I sewed 4 blocks together, then made a 3/4″ (finished) border.
 Then I added a 3.5″ border.
 (In hind sight, I should have made a 20″ pillowcase instead of an 18″ pillowcase.
 I like my pillows to be puffy, but I don’t like that it ends up pulling in the middle.)
 I made a simple pocket casing on the back to finish the pillow, but a zipper would work as well!!
+This pattern includes 2 other pillow styles, as well.

 National Park Pot Holder – Mom might think these pot holders are ‘too pretty to use’, but she’ll love them anyhow!
 This is an easy project to make.
 I used a 4.5″ block with a 2″ border.
 Then 2 layers of denim, your favorite binding method…and voila!
 The prettiest pot holder!